Visnalize/.com/src/blog/load-any-websites-in-iframes.md

 ### 2. Import the predefined rules

-* Download <a href="/assets/win7-simu-requestly.json" download>this JSON file</a> which contains the Requestly rules to make Win7 Simu's web browers capable of loading any websites.
+* Download <a href="/assets/win7-simu-requestly.json" download>this JSON file</a> which contains the Requestly rules to make Win7 Simu's web browers capable of loading any websites (_file last updated: June 12, 2024_)
 * Go to [Requestly app page](https://app.requestly.io/rules/my-rules)
 * Upload the JSON file to import the rules.